Understand the basic rules for trustees, settlors and beneficiaries of non-resident trusts.

 - none of the trustees are resident in the UK for tax purposes

-- only some of the trustees are resident in the UK and the settlor of the trust wasn’t resident, ordinarily resident or domiciled in the UK when the trust was set up or funds added
+- only some of the trustees are resident in the UK and the settlor of the trust was one of the following:

 Who to contact if you’re setting up a non-resident trust

 If you’re setting up a trust and you think it may be non-resident, you may need to register the trust.
 Find out more about when and how to register a trust.

 To discuss overseas tax or non-resident trusts issues, contact the Trusts helpline.

 The tax rules for non-resident trusts are very complicated.
 Although there are general rules that apply to all non-resident trusts, each trust is different and is treated separately depending on: